 Chipmunks

-They climb trees to obtain nuts, but generally, they collect food on the ground.
-You can locate them in areas with underbrush, rocks, and logs.
-They quickly hide behind rocks and trees, and stay away from predators like hawks, foxes, and snakes.
+Chipmunks can climb trees to get nuts, but they mostly collect food on the ground.
+Look for them in areas with underbrush, rocks, and logs.
+They are quick to hide behind rocks and trees to stay away from predators like hawks, foxes, and snakes.

 Squirrels

-They are mostly found on trees, but they also come down, run on ground, and collect food.
+Squirrels are mostly found in trees, but they also come down to run on the ground and collect food.

 Hibernation